ihf-code/python/session_03/slides/session_3.md

     # Will only be run if the expression is True
     <code>
 else:
-    # Will only be run if the expression is False
+    # Catchall block that will be run if the expression is False
     <code>
 ```